DiegxR/DiegoxR/README.md

 - 📫 How to reach me **juandiegorojasarredondo@gmail.com**

-- ⚡**I love learning and sharing my knowledge, and now I feel like programming caught my attention :3**
+- ⚡**I love learning and sharing my knowledge, and the field of programming has completely captured my attention.**

 <h3 align="left">Languages and Tools:</h3>